-An important role at PwC, in recent years, has been to provide accurate data and information for input to the annual report, published by the World Bank Group, on Doing Business and Paying Taxes.
+An important role at PwC, in recent years, has been to annual report, published by the World Bank Group, on Doing Business and Paying Taxes.
 It is noticeable, that Egypt's rank has been improving year after year.
 There are many reasons behind the success of reforms; one being the change in mindset of the different stakeholders in the tax system and, in particular, the mindset of the Tax Authority.
-In the Paying Taxes 2010 data, the number of hours has reduced by 231 hours, reflecting the increased use of accounting software, and efforts made to increase familiarity with the 2005 tax legislation, while the TTR has reduced due to increases made to the social security bands.
-As is the case for many other economies, the Egyptian economy has not been shielded from the effects of the global financial crisis and the related economic PricewaterhouseCoopers Egypt has been working very closely with the Egyptian Tax Authority to be aware of the strategies that are being considered to deal with this crisis.
+In the Paying Taxes 2010 data, the number of hours has reduced by 231 hours, reflecting the increased use of accounting software, and efforts made to increase familiarity with the 2005 tax legislation, while the TTR Egyptian economy has not been shielded from the effects of the global financial crisis and the related economic PricewaterhouseCoopers Egypt has been working very closely with the Egyptian Tax Authority to be aware of the strategies that are being considered to deal with this crisis.